Watering Your Sod:

 - It is important to note that areas of your lawn that are well shaded will use significantly less water so be careful to not overwater these areas.
 Overwatering will keep the sod from growing roots which will lead to dead spots.

 - Watch your sod closely for signs of dehydration (not enough water).
 Signs include: a purplish tint, blades turn gray and footprints are left when walked upon, the sod rolls begin to shrink and gaps form between rolls, or grass blades turn straw in color.
 If any of these signs are prevalent, the sod is not getting enough water, increase your watering times!
 If you are not sure what is going on, please call us as soon as possible!!!

 - If you are not convinced your issues are due to lack of watering, try this test.
 Place like-sized containers in the problem area and another in a good and green area.
 Water for 15 to 30 minutes then measure and compare both containers.
-If the problem area is not getting the same amount of water than your sprinkler heads and system may need adjustments.
+If the problem area is not getting the same amount of water then your sprinkler heads and system may need adjustments.